Home Remedies to Soothe Burns

 A burn to the skin is an injury caused by heat, chemicals, electricity, or radiation.
 Burns can be minor with minimal discomfort or severely painful, risking life and limb and requiring hospitalization.

-Luckily, most burns are minor and usually caused by accidents from everyday household items.
-If appropriately treated (right at the time of injury), the burn trauma will have less pain, and scarring can be prevented.
+Luckily, most burns are minor and usually caused by accidents involving everyday household items.
+If appropriately treated (right at the time of injury), burn trauma will be less painful, and scarring can be prevented.

 Types of Burns

 Even a tiny first-degree burn can cause stinging pain that doesn't let up.
-Some burns are more severe such as second or third-degree burns that require medical attention.
+Some burns, such as second—or third-degree, are more severe and require medical attention.

 First-Degree Burn